HarshitNagar/block_chain/README.md

+This is super basic.
+To try out run the test.py file.

 # block_chain
 Need to satisfy these properties:
 - Cryptography – Each transaction recorded in a Blockchain is secured through complex cryptographic computations validated by all the stakeholders involved.